PAM stands for Pluggable Authentication Modules.

 - the last line is only there to allow the execution of the halt command.

-In addition, you can attend a free Red Hat webinar on this topic: Understanding pluggable authentication module (PAM)(60min).
+You can attend a free Red Hat webinar on this topic: Understanding pluggable authentication module (PAM)(60min).